sakuraie/DL-Basic-Framework/README.md

 Hope this is the beginning of your interest, and good luck!

-To get complete dataset of CatDogData, please visit my Alibaba-Cloud-Disk share link:
+To get complete dataset of CatDogData, please visit my Baidu Cloud shared link: